Thursday, June 01, 2023

 For men, women, and teens

-Should a newborn baby be invited to a wedding? - The bride’s guide
+Should a bride invite a newborn baby to the wedding? - Answered

 The question of whether a baby should be invited to a wedding is a very personal one and should reflect the bride and groom’s ideas.